nvssaiteja5/Docker/README.md

 -------
 #### To remove all containers

-* To remove all the containers First we need to stop all container
+* To remove all the containers.At first we  need to stop all containers  and then we can remove them.

 `docker container stop $(docker container ls -q)`
 * It will stop all the containers